Bank Holiday Sailing Weekend exploring Mull

 The Isle of Mull

 Relax in sheltered anchorages and watch picturesque sunsets, and if we are blessed with dark skies, the stargazing from the deck is breathtaking.
-A typical day sees a few hours sailing before finding a tranquil anchorage where you can explore ashore.
+A typical day sailing with Zuza sees a few hours of sailing before finding a tranquil anchorage where you can spend plenty of time exploring ashore.

 WILDLIFE spotting in Scotland